 What is the best day and time to have the party?
 The holidays are busy for everyone, but planning ahead increases the chances for more guests to attend.
 Here are some stress-free ideas if you’re thinking of a brunch theme.

 Do I give guests a gift?
+This is the age old questions when you’re figuring out how to throw a Christmas party.
 If you are one to offer tokens of appreciation, a tasty option is offering any of these delicious cookies to give guests in cute to-go boxes.
 If gifts are a theme, and you don’t have a lot of cash, you may want to think about a fun white elephant gift exchange party.